Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 The first thing you'll realize is that harvesting this much lumber with peons alone would take forever, even if you built a lot of them and kept constructing new war mills to keep their trips to the trees and back as short as possible.

 The second thing you'll realize is that your starting base is cut off from the rest of the map by a thin row of trees.
-In a few seconds, however, your peons will break through them, and as you run into the gap, you face... warrior women?
+In a few seconds, however, your peons break through them, and as you run into the gap, you face... warrior women?

 {% figure [caption:"Turns out neither culture has established first contact protocols."] %}
 ![The Spirits of Ashenvale](/assets/wr/20240508232425_1.jpg)